 - Avoid relying on data bandwidth to support voice

-SIP trunking, the technology that supports VoIP, may be a better choice for businesses that are looking to upgrade their traditional phone infrastructure or scale rapidly.
+SIP trunking, the technology that supports voice over internet protocol (VoIP), may be a better choice for businesses that are looking to upgrade their traditional phone infrastructure or scale rapidly.
 SIP trunking is sold on demand.
-Businesses using Verizon SIP trunking can increase or decrease call capacity quickly through a self-service portal, so companies can pay for the capacity they need, when they need it.
+Businesses can increase or decrease call capacity often the same day a change is requested, so companies can pay for the capacity they need, when they need it.

-Both ISDN PRI and SIP trunking have advantages and disadvantages.
-Businesses need to evaluate how they want to use the telecommunications technology, how fast they will need to grow and what approach their infrastructure will support.
+To choose between ISDN PRI and SIP trunking, businesses need to evaluate how they want to use the telecommunications technology, how fast they will need to grow and what approach their infrastructure will support.
 They should weigh their desire for collaboration, call quality and reliability, as well as their need for security, before choosing one technology over the other.